Farahn/AES/README.md

 # AES
 Automatic Essay Scoring

 Neural models for essay scoring for TOEFL essays (https://catalog.ldc.upenn.edu/LDC2014T06) and ASAP essays (http://www.kaggle.com/c/asap-aes).
+The TensorFlow version is 1.12 , Cuda 9.0, and CUDNN 7.1.4.

 The models are pretrained using a discourse marker prediction task, natural language inference task, or using pretrained text representation from BERT (https://arxiv.org/pdf/1810.04805.pdf) or USE (https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46808.pdf).